leo-elstin/rupiah/README.md

    * To build the generated files run `dart run build_runner build`
 3. Run the App:
    * Connect a device or emulator and run the app using `flutter run` or through your IDE.
+   * To build the APK directly, run `flutter build apk --release`

 ## Authors